 The minimum period payable to an employee recalled to the work premises whilst in receipt of an on-call allowance is three (3) hours.
 Any subsequent recalls to duty that occur within the three (3) hour period are deemed to be continuous with the initial recall.

-Should the employee have left the CIG workplace after completing the initial matter and a call occurs to attend a subsequent matter, at a time greater than 3 hours since the initial matter call was received, another minimum pay period of 3 hours will apply.
+Should the employee have left the CIG workplace after completing the initial matter and a call occurs to attend a subsequent matter, at a time greater than 3 hours since the initial matter call was commenced, another minimum pay period of 3 hours will apply.

 An employee who is required to attend work while on-call and who receives payment for that attendance in accordance with this clause, is not entitled to payment for overtime or TOIL for that work.